magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 ## Domina lib

-[Domina][1] was one of the first DOM library written in CLJS and it has not been updated to follow the evolution of CLJS compiler.
+[Domina][1] was one of the first DOM libraries written in CLJS and it has not been updated to follow the evolution of CLJS compiler.
 If you use the canonical `domina` release (i.e., `[domina "1.0.3"]`), during the compilation you'll get a warning about the fact that it uses a